Sumanaruban/sumanaruban/README.md

 ### Hi there 👋

-I am Senior Tech Lead Data Scientist and Machine Learning Engineer.
+I am a Senior Tech Lead Data Scientist and Machine Learning Engineer.
 I have applied AI/ML experience in many industries i.e. advertising, telco, banking, and creative domain.
 Innovator, Entrepreneur with a slight hint of Madness.

 - 🔭 I’m currently working on production grade deep learning and ML models.
 - 🌱 I read latest research papers in AI/ML domain to keep me updated.